24 Books Like the Hunger Games to Devour Now

 When it comes to YA Fantasy books, this one is a classic.
 The story begins with letters from Scarlett to Legend, the leader of Caraval- a game played once a year in a far-off destination.

 Every year, every time it is played, the game is different.
-Filled with magic and wonder, this destination-based competition is played by Scarlet as she tries to get this year’s prize – her sister Tella – before anyone else can.
+Filled with magic and wonder, Scarlet plays this destination-based competition to win this year’s prize – her sister Tella – before anyone else can.
+This is a game filled with magic where the stakes become higher the longer Scarlet plays.

-There is a love story and magic as the stakes get higher the longer Scarlet plays.
-This is the first book in a three-part series that gets better and more complicated with each new book.
+This is the first book in a three-part series that gets better and more complex with each new book.
 This series of YA fantasy romance books is a must-read.

 The Girl Who Knew Too Much by Tiffany Brooks